 The Coastal Studies Institute

-The building itself was built in 2012 and was awarded the LEED Certification, acknowledging its attempt to seamlessly develop a relationship between the architecture and ecosystem.
-The UNC-CSI was also awarded with:
+The campus, completed in 2012 and awarded the LEED Certification, demonstrates how architecture can seamlessly develop a relationship with the surrounding ecosystem.
+UNC-CSI was also awarded with:

 - 2014 Chicago Athenaeum International Architecture Award for Best New Global Design

 - 2014 AIA Triangle Honor Award